This post will help you to know the goat kidding signs.

 Sign #12 Heads Against the Wall

-If your does has her head against the wall you know you are minutes away from kids.
-This is just a way that they brace themselves during a contraction.
+If your doe has her head against the wall, you know you are minutes away from kids.
+This is their way of bracing themselves during a contraction.

-I have only had a few does do this so I do not consider this sign a common one, however, I do want you to be aware of it.
+I have only had a few does do this, so I do not consider this sign a common one; however, I want you to be aware of it.

 Bonus sign: Another sign that you might notice is your doe peeing quite frequently but not actually doing anything.
 This is a huge sign that pushing is about to commence!!